Managing Sickness Absences Advice and assistance from Employment Solicitors in Manchester and London

 What is the legal position on sickness absences and how to manage them?

 In the majority of cases when an employee is off sick their contract of employment continues and they are entitled to sick pay.
-The minimum you must pay your employee is called statutory sick pay (SSP) which is an amount set by the government.
+The minimum you must pay your employee is called statutory sick pay (SSP) which is the amount set by the government.
 You can also offer your employee contractual sick pay.
 This will be a rate set out in the employment contract, or your policy documents that offers sick pay above SSP.

 - Keep a record of all short-term sickness absences and the reasons for the absences